cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                    editor.

 Rijndael-Animation.exe ..
 Animation (Flash) of the AES algorithm.
+Rijndael-Inspector.exe ..
+Animation (Flash) of the changes within the
+                          data block when processing the AES algorithmu.
 Enigma_en.exe ....
 Animation (Flash) of the 3-rotor Enigma machine.
 Enigma_de.exe ....
 The German version of "Enigma_en.exe".
 Enigma-Help_en.html ..
 HTML online help of "Enigma_en.exe" (English).